dynastyprocess/website-archive/index.md

     btn_class: "btn--primary"
 ---

 DynastyProcess.com is a collaboration between Tan Ho and Joe Sydlowski.
+{: .text-center}
 Our mission is to deliver free, high-quality resources for DynastyFF analysis and development.
+{: .text-center}

 {% include feature_row id="intro" type="center" %}